-According to the American Association of Medical Assistants, "medical assistants held about 584,970 jobs in 2014.
-About 60 percent were in physicians’ offices, and about 15 percent were in general medical and surgical hospitals, including private and state facilities.
-Approximately 10 percent worked in offices of other health practitioners, such as chiropractors and podiatrists.
-Another 7 percent worked in outpatient care centres, while the rest worked in public and private educational services, other ambulatory health care services, state and local government agencies, medical and diagnostic laboratories, nursing care facilities, and employment services."
+According to the American Association of Medical Assistants, about 60 percent of medical assistants work in physicians’ offices, and about 15 percent in general medical and surgical hospitals, including private and state facilities.
+Approximately 10 percent work in offices of other health practitioners, such as chiropractors and podiatrists.
+Another 7 percent work in outpatient care centres, while the rest work in public and private educational services, other ambulatory health care services, state and local government agencies, medical and diagnostic laboratories, nursing care facilities, and employment services.

 What is some good advice for medical assistant students?

 It would be a good idea to speak with, or shadow, a medical assistant if possible and ask a lot of well thought-out questions before deciding to become a medical assistant.

 Once you decide, make sure the school you have chosen to go to is an accredited school, and offers certification.
 Also, make sure that your credits are transferable.
 When you get out of school, get hands-on experience by working at an internal medical practice or a family practice and strive to become a well-rounded assistant.